sinusgamma/probabilistic_wavenet_fx/data_preparation.md

 ## wavenet_fx_final.ipynb

-Last data preprocessing for the specific task in the notebook.
+Final data preprocessing for the specific task and architecture of the deep learning models.
 Building Tensorflow Dataset API pipelins.
-This notebook containes the code of the model building and evaulation as well.
+This notebook containes the code of the models and evaulation as well.

-We create a new feature: mean_log_r - the log return of the subsequent bar means.
-Bar means are more stable than OHCL features, so we will forecast the change of the bar means.
+New feature: mean_log_r - the log return of the subsequent bar means.
+Bar means are more stable than OHCL features, so we will forecast the change of the bar means (and the price in other models).

-We divide the training (2016-2018) and validation (2019) set.
+Divide the training (2016-2018) and validation (2019) set.

-Scale, standard....
+Based on the training period some features are normalized, standardized or scaled (when scaling we don't shift the data, only change its magnitude).

+To keep the relative value of the log returnized features we only divide them by the standard deviation of the bar_log_r.

+Building the label datasets for the currency prices and log returns of the bar means.

+Calculating MAE of naive forecast.

+With the Tensorflow Dataset API building variations of input datasets for the models of the notebbok.